Cobra Mark V –

 Introduction To The Grand Tour, PART III

 Not all facilities can dock my Panther.
-Nor even the Corsair.
+Nor even a Corsair.
 There are a number of facilities with only small landing pads.
 No need to consider the ones without landing pads, but it’s common sense to select a small ship for the Grand Tour.
 Whatever size the landing pad, a small ship can always fit.

 Having been a fan of